Table of Contents

 Final Thoughts

 It really is great to see international cricket returning to Pakistan and we can only hope that the country enjoys a peaceful period moving forward.
-Without meaning any disrespect to venues in the UAE, they simply can’t attract the same level of support, and the atmosphere suffers as a result.
+Without meaning any disrespect to venues in the UAE, they simply can’t attract the same level of support among home fans, and the atmosphere suffers as a result.

 Fans will add a buzz to any fixture, but these are spectacular venues and it’s really encouraging to see them back on the circuit.
 Like all countries, Pakistan has a select range of regular venues, but there are additional options that it can return to in the future.